 An EMR, or experience modification rating, is a number that is used to calculate the cost of workers’ compensation insurance premiums.
 Worker’s compensation is a payment made in the event of an injury on the job.
 An EMR rating is similar to a credit score in that it uses historical data to forecast future liabilities.
 An insurance company can measure the cost of prior occurrences and estimate future risks based on your organization’s EMR rating.
 Read More

-Roof repair is not an easy task.
-The roofing industry faces many challenges that others do not.
-Roofers have a tough job, one that often comes with many dangers and risks.
-In addition to state and federal safety laws that regulate industry compliance, many roof contractors are now improving the way they do business to boost their workplace safety.
+The roofing industry faces many challenges that others do not encounter.
+Roofers have one of the most strenuous jobs in the country, one that often comes with many dangers and risks.
+In addition to state and federal safety laws that regulate industry compliance, many roof contractors are now improving how they do business to boost their workplace safety.

 One of the most important things a roofer can do is train their staff.
 Having inexperienced or unlicensed employees can leave the company open to unnecessary safety hazards and even lawsuits.